Three easy tips to reduce stress, manage gifts, traditions and to-do’s so you can actually enjoy the holidays this year!

 1. Gifts: Get organized and get the shopping done by Thanksgiving!

 Last year, I had everything ready to go in my Amazon cart, but I waited til after Black Friday, to see if the prices would go down on anything.
 And guess what?
 The prices went UP!
 So this year, everything will be bought well before Thanksgiving.
 I will watch the Black Friday ads and if anything that I already bought goes on sale for significantly less than what I paid for it, I’ll just return the original purchase.
-Now is a great time to try Amazon Prime.
-Hello free shipping both ways!
+Thank you Amazon Prime!

 I have a list of things I am thinking about buying for my husband and our extended family gifts, and will be finalizing and purchasing those before Thanksgiving.
 And I also made a list of other gifts we will need to buy for teachers and a couple friends.
 I’m committed!!